AkshDesai04/PyCompare/README.md

 - A subset of pixels is selected for comparison, typically a user-defined area (e.g., 10% of image dimensions by default).
 - All pixels in the selected area are compared for similarity.
-- If the subsets are the same, it now constitutes a full image comparition; else, the images at hand can be considered differet.
+- If the subsets are the same, it now constitutes a full image comparison; otherwise, the images at hand can be considered different.

 ### 4. Result